 The Napo Wildlife Center and the newer Napo Cultural Center are sister lodges within the Yasuní National Park and are considered some of the nicest and most luxurious places to stay within the Amazon in Ecuador.

 Stays at the Napo Cultural Center are less expensive than those at the wildlife center and are closer to a local Kichwa indigenous community, which allows for excursions to visit this community.

 These excursions are organized by the Añangu Kichwa community and benefit this community and are easily some of the best Amazon tours you’ll find anywhere.

 Sacha Lodge is another one of Ecuador’s finest eco-lodges in the Amazon, also located in Yasuní National Park.
-One interesting feature about Sacha Lodge is its elevated canopy walk, which allows visits to walk above the treetops of the Ecuador jungle and enjoy the view of the Amazon from above.
+One interesting feature of Sacha Lodge is its elevated canopy walk, which allows visitors to walk above the treetops of the Ecuadorian jungle and enjoy the view of the Amazon from above.

 The most popular stays at Sacha Lodge are the 4-day, 3-night stays, which include all of the most important sights in and around Sacha’s private 5,000-acre nature reserve.